Adjacent-view Transformers for Supervised Surround-view Depth Estimation: Experiments

 \textbf{Results on nuScenes}.
-Because few works study the task of supervised surround-view multi-camera depth estimation, we build a benchmark on the nuScenes~\cite{caesar2020nuscenes} dataset.
-We compare the proposed \net{} with two methods of self-supervised monocular depth estimation (Monodepth2 \cite{monodepth2} and PackNet-SfM \cite{3Dpacknet}), two SOTA self-supervised surround-view depth estimation method (FSM~\cite{guizilini2021full} and SurroundDepth~\cite{wei2022surround}, as well as two supervised monocular depth estimation (BTS~\cite{BTS} and PixelFormer~\cite{PixelFormer}), as shown in~\autoref{tab:nusc}.
-Specifically, we change the supervision of SurroundDepth~\cite{wei2022surround} from self-supervised to LiDAR supervised and get the result from 0.245 to 0.158 in Abs Rel.
-It is observed that \net{} respectively reaches $0.067$ Abs Rel on the evaluation, which exceeds the recently proposed methods: SurroundDepth (Abs Rel $0.158$) and PixelFormer (Abs Rel $0.113$).
-This demonstrates that \net{} has the ability to further improve the performance of surround-view depth estimation even while SurroundDepth~\cite{wei2022surround} and PixelFormer~\cite{PixelFormer} have achieved impressive performance.
+Because few works study the task of supervised surround-view multi-camera depth estimation, we build a benchmark on the nuScenes~\cite{caesar2020nuscenes} dataset, as shown in~\autoref{tab:nusc}.
+Specifically, we change the supervision of SurroundDepth~\cite{wei2022surround} from self-supervised to LiDAR supervised and get the result from 0.245 to 0.158 in Abs Rel. \net{} respectively reaches $0.067$ Abs Rel, which exceeds the recently proposed methods: SurroundDepth~\cite{wei2022surround} (Abs Rel $0.158$) and PixelFormer~\cite{PixelFormer} (Abs Rel $0.113$).
+This demonstrates that \net{} can further improve the performance of surround-view depth estimation even while SurroundDepth~\cite{wei2022surround} and PixelFormer~\cite{PixelFormer} have achieved impressive performance.

 \textbf{Results on DDAD}.
 We also train and test our model in DDAD~\cite{3Dpacknet} datasets, which are known for featuring denser depth estimation in challenging conditions when compared to the nuScenes~\cite{caesar2020nuscenes} datasets.
 As indicated in \autoref{tab:depth}, our proposed \net{} also achieves state-of-the-art performance across all evaluation metrics.
-In addition, we provide qualitative results of different methods on the DDAD~\cite{3Dpacknet} dataset in \autoref{fig:qualitative}.
-From these results, it is evident that our proposed approach, S3Depth, is capable of predicting more accurate object structures than other competing methods.
-Our findings suggest that the proposed method can improve the accuracy of depth estimation in challenging conditions and has the potential to be applied in various real-world scenarios.
+From these results, it is evident that our proposed approach, \net{}, is capable of predicting more accurate object structures than other competing methods.
+Our findings suggest that \net{} can improve the accuracy of depth estimation in challenging conditions and has the potential to be applied in various real-world scenarios.

+\textbf{Cross-dataset transfer}.
+Compared to previous methods, \net{} achieves the lowest Abs Rel (0.292), Sq Rel (4.201), and RMSE (7.481) while attaining the highest $\delta 1$ accuracy (0.665).
+Notably, it outperforms R3D3~\cite{schmied2023r3d3}, the previous best-performing method, particularly in Sq Rel and RMSE, demonstrating improved generalization across datasets.
+These results highlight the effectiveness of \net{} in adapting to domain shifts, ensuring more reliable depth estimation in diverse driving scenarios.